Gec Chia: Professional career

 Chia was selected twenty-eighth overall in the 2003 PBA draft by the Coca-Cola Tigers.
+In 2003, they won the Reinforced Conference.
+He started one game when the PBA played a game in his hometown of Zamboanga.

+When Chia's contract expired, he was released by Coca-Cola.
+He then returned to the PBL, joining the Harbour Centre Batang Pier and helping them win the PBL Unity Cup.
+He was later signed by the Barangay Ginebra Kings as a free agent.

+Ginebra then traded Chia and Paolo Hubalde to the Air21 Express in a three-team trade.
+He had 13 points in a win over the Welcoat Dragons.

-He was later signed by the Barangay Ginebra Kings, and was part of the 2008-09 PBA Philippine Cup Talk 'N Text Tropang Texters champion team.
-He then became a free agent, eventually being signed by the Barako Bull Energy Boosters early in the 2009-10 KFC-PBA Philippine Cup.
+Chia was also part of the 2008-09 PBA Philippine Cup Talk 'N Text Tropang Texters champion team.

+He then became a free agent, eventually being signed by the Barako Bull Energy Boosters early in the 2009–10 Philippine Cup.
+However, he only played six games with them, and was no longer with the team by the start of the following conference, the 2010 Fiesta Conference.

 Life after basketball

-Chia is currently the managing director of Poliform, a company that produces high-end Italian modular home line in the Philippines.
+Chia is currently the managing director of Poliform, a company that produces high-end Italian modular home pieces in the Philippines.
+His wife is Poliform's marketing head.